luisreyesoliva/dockerlab/README.md

 5e1bf0e6b926bd73a66f98b3cbe23d04189c16a43d55dd46b8486359f6fdf048
 ```

 We are using a couple of new flags here.
 The `--detach` flag will run this container in the background.
 The `publish` flag publishes port 80 in the container (the default port for nginx), via port 8080 on our host.
 Remember that the NET namespace gives processes of the container their own network stack.
 The `--publish` flag is a feature that allows us to expose networking through the container onto the host.

 How do you know port 80 is the default port for nginx?
 Because it is listed in the [documentation](https://store.docker.com/images/nginx) on the Docker Store.
 In general, the documentation for the verified images is very good, and you will want to refer to them when running containers using those images.

 We are also specifying the `--name` flag, which names the container.

 Since this is the first time you are running the nginx container, it will pull down the nginx image from the Docker Store.
 Subsequent containers created from the Nginx image will use the existing image located on your host.

 Nginx is a lightweight web server.
 You can access it on port 8080 on your localhost.

 Access the nginx server on [localhost:8080](http://localhost:8080).
 If you are using play-with-docker, look for the `8080` link near the top of the page.

 ![Launching the web server](./images/nginx2.png)

 ## Task 3 - Troubleshooting containers

-###1.
-Troubleshooting containers

 To troubleshoot your container or your application, you may want to go inside the container to look at some logs or to see the processes.